Francis Suarez ends campaign for Republican presidential nomination | KRDO

 By Kit Maher and Melissa Holzberg DePalo, CNN

-(CNN) — Miami Mayor Francis Suarez announced Tuesday that he is ending his campaign for the 2024 Republican presidential nomination.
+(CNN) — Miami Mayor Francis Suarez announced Tuesday that he was ending his bid for the 2024 Republican presidential nomination, becoming the first major candidate to do so.

 “While I have decided to suspend my campaign for President, my commitment to making this a better nation for every American remains,” Suarez said in a statement.

 Suarez’s move comes after he failed to fully meet the requirements set by the Republican National Committee to make the first presidential debate in Milwaukee last week.
-He had told CNN prior to the debate that he would drop out should he not make the stage.
+He had told CNN prior to the debate that candidates who do not make the stage should drop out – even if that included himself.

 “I look forward to keeping in touch with the other Republican presidential candidates and doing what I can to make sure our party puts forward a strong nominee who can inspire and unify the country, renew Americans’ trust in our institutions and in each other, and win,” Suarez said Tuesday.